geniot/JSpeccyRemastered/README.md

 **java -jar JSpeccy.jar**

-A configuration file named JSpeccy.xml will be created on the user directory.
+A com.github.jspeccyremastered.configuration file named JSpeccy.xml will be created on the user directory.

 On Unix/Linux platforms using X11, Java 8 have a bug redrawing the screen.
 Java 8 use the XRender extension by default and this causes some problems.
 To resolve it, you can